HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/flexnet_license_and_delivery.md

 !!! note
      The License Manager expects the public key to be uploaded to the License Server beforehand and the private key to be passed as a secret in the Helm values.
 However, if the private key is not provided, the default key is used and uploaded automatically.

-### Generating a public/private key pair <!--line 114 says that this is optional but why does the description say "You must generate"?-->
+### Generating a public/private key pair

-You must generate a public/private key pair to be used for secure communication.
+If you choose to have your own key, you must generate a public/private key pair for secure communication.
 The following list shows the required formats:

 - The key pair must be in “RSA 2048-bit” format.
 - The private key must be in “PKCS8” format.